samuelweke/react-noteapp/README.md

-## Notes App built with React that uses the Browser LocalStorage to store data.
+## Notes app built with React that uses the browser localStorage to store data.

 The demo for this app can be found here https://react-noteapp.herokuapp.com/